uio-cees/Paedocypris_gene_stats/README.md

 # Paedocypris_gene_stats
-Repository for scripts used in analyzing exon- and intron-lengths in Paedocypris and zebrafish
+These custom scripts were used to calculate gene statistics based for Paedocypris and zebrafish.

+Run as: ruby SCRIPT.rb FILE